Telstra outages and service status in Oura, New South Wales

 Beware of "support numbers" or "recovery" accounts that might be posted below.
 Make sure to report and downvote those comments.
 Avoid posting your personal information.

-Telstra Issues Reports Near Oura, State of New South Wales
+Telstra Issues Reports Near Oura, New South Wales

 Latest outage, problems and issue reports in Oura and nearby locations: